johnmorgan302/LockDown/README.md

 spreading infection on the network.
 We have several types of systems, and each must be treated differently.

+<h2>SERVERS</h2>
-<h2>SERVERS</h2> - Must not be automatically disabled.
+Must not be automatically disabled.

+<h2>NONPERSISTENT VDI</h2>
-NONPERSISTENT VDI - A reboot or shutdown will elminate most
+A reboot or shutdown will elminate most threats as these systems return to a
-                    threats as these systems return to a "golden image" each time they are started.
+"golden image" each time they are started.

+<h2>PERSISTENT VDI</h2>
-PERSISTENT VDI -    We shut these systems down.
+We shut these systems down.
 If the
-                    Analyst determines that the systems
-                    are not infected, they can simply be restarted.
+Analyst determines that the systems are not infected, they can simply be restarted.
 If the system is infected;
 it will be restored to a prevsious known good state.

+<h2>PHYSICAL WORKSTATIONS</h2>
-PHYSICAL WORKSTATIONS - We schedule a startup task that disables
-                        all of the network interfaces, then
-                        schedule a second task to reboot the machine.
-There is a 2nd script written to the STARTUP folder in the programs menu that gives the user a chance to "unlock" the computer by entering a
+We schedule a startup task that disables all of the network interfaces, then schedule a second task to reboot the machine.
+There is a 2nd script written to the STARTUP folder in the programs menu that gives the user a chance to
-                        four digit code.
+"unlock" the computer by entering a four digit code.

 We are shutting down the computers via a scheduled task becasue doing to by simply enterin the shutdown command was causing a